 Your Swimming Pool Inspector will assess your Pool Enclosure using one of three Standards.
+In the example above, the vertical palings provide a smooth surface within NCZ 5 so this pool enclosure complied.

 - If your pool enclosure has been assessed under AS1926.1-2012, which is the current Standard, a 900mm Non Climbable Zone NCZ5 exists at the top of your Boundary Fence and is measured out and in a downward arc.